 8.2a.
 Address Unmet Organizational Standards: Describe the state's plan to provide T/TA to eligible entities to ensure they address unmet Organizational Standards.
-In the event that the State determines that an eligible entity fails to comply with the terms of an agreement or the state plan, to provide services under the Community Services Block Grant program or to meet appropriate standards, goals, and other requirements established by the State (including performance objectives), the State will comply with the requirements outlined in Section 678C of the Act, to: a. inform the entity of the deficiency to be corrected; b. require the entity to correct the deficiency; c. offer training and technical assistance as appropriate to help correct the deficiency, and submit to the Secretary a report describing the training and technical assistance offered or stating the reasons for determining that training and technical assistance are not appropriate; d. at the discretion of the State, offer the eligible entity an opportunity to develop and implement, within 60 days after being informed of the deficiency, a quality improvement plan and to either approve the proposed plan or specify reasons why the proposed plan cannot be approved; e. after providing adequate notice and an opportunity for a hearing, initiate proceedings to terminate the designation of or reduce the funding to the eligible entity unless the entity corrects the deficiency.
+After conducting the Organizational Standard review, the state office sends a follow-up letter to the eligible entity detailing the unmet standards.
+The eligible entities then provide the state with a timeline for those standards that are unmet or in progress as well as any actions taken to meet the standard.
+In the event that the state determines an eligible entity fails to comply with the terms of an agreement or the state plan, to provide services under the CSBG program, or meet appropriate standards, goals, and other requirements established by the state (including performance standards), the state will comply with the requirements outlined in Section 678C of the Act, to: a. inform the entity of the deficiency to be corrected; b. require the entity to correct the deficiency; c. offer training and technical assistance as appropriate to help correct the deficiency, and submit to the Secretary a report describing the training and technical assistance offered or stating the reasons for determining that training and technical assistance are not appropriate; d. at the discretion of the state, offer the eligible entity an opportunity to develop and implement, within 60 days after being informed of the deficiency, a quality improvement plan and to either approve the proposed plan or specify reasons why the proposed plan cannot be approved; e. after providing adequate notice and an opportunity for a hearing, initiate proceedings to terminate the designation of or reduce the funding to the eligible entity unless the entity corrects the deficiency.

 8.3.
-Training and Technical Assistance Organizations: Indicate the types of organizations through which the State Plans to provide training and /or technical assistance as described in item 8.1, and briefly describe their involvement.
+Training and Technical Assistance Organizations: Indicate the types of organizations through which the State Plans to provide training and/ or technical assistance as described in item 8.1, and briefly describe their involvement.
 [Check all that apply.]

 CSBG eligible entities (if checked, provide the expected number of CSBG eligible entities to receive funds) 7

 Other community-based organizations

 State Community Action association

 Regional CSBG technical assistance provider(s)

 National technical assistance provider(s)

 Individual consultant(s)

 Tribes and Tribal Organizations

 Other

 8.4.
 Performance Management Adjustment:Describe adjustments the state made to the training and technical assistance plan under this State Plan as compared to past plans.
 Any adjustment should be based on the state's analysis of past performance, and should consider feedback from eligible entities, OCS, and other sources, such as the public hearing.
 If the state is not making any adjustments, provide further detail.

-Note: This information is associated with State Accountability Measures 3Sdmay pre-populate the state's annual report form
+Note: This information is associated withState Accountability Measures 3Sdmay pre-populate the state's annual report form

 Due to administration changes within CSBG, the State is currently looking at ways in which the T/TA plan can be enhanced and how to become more involved in the RPIC activities within the region.
-In conjunction with the state association, a Moodle-based learning platform is being developed in order to deliver better and more accessible T/TA content.
+Based upon feedback from the agencies and key stakeholders, the state office program manager is becoming ROMA trainer certified to increase the state's capacity to deliver ROMA training.

-Section 9: State Linkages and Communication
+Section 9: State Linkages and Commun ication